BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/matched_play_guide.md

 **SPECIAL RULES**

-**The Campsite:** The campsites are the deployment areas of the two armies.
+**The Campsite:** ~~The campsites are the deployment areas of the two armies.
 A campsite is captured if during the End phase of any turn you have more models entirely within your opponent's campsite than they do.
 Should your models subsequently leave a captured campsite, it will no longer count as being captured.
-In order to keep an opponent's campsite captured, you will need to keep your models within your opponent's campsite.
+In order to keep an opponent's campsite captured, you will need to keep your models within your opponent's campsite.~~ <span style="color: darkmagenta">The campsites are the deployment areas of the two armies.
+A campsite is captured if at the end of the game you have more models entirely within your opponent's campsite than they do.</span>

 Models that are within their own campsite will defend it at all costs.
 Any model that is within its own campsite at the start of a turn will automatically pass any Courage tests it is required to make for the remainder of that turn.